 Alternatives to QuickBooks Payments for high-risk

-Unfortunately, QuickBooks’ out of the box payment system integration, while brilliant, won’t work for many high-risk merchants.
-However, there are many other possible solutions for these business types to accept credit card payments for premium cigar, FFL, or vape websites.
+Unfortunately, QuickBooks’ out-of-the-box payment system integration, while brilliant, won’t work for many high-risk merchants.
+However, there are many other possible solutions for these business types to accept credit card payments for premium cigars, FFL, or vape websites.
 Over the years we’ve specialized in helping high-risk merchants who’ve come across trouble with standardized payment solutions, and we can provide you with the support you need to get the right payment gateway and high-risk merchant account recommendation for your vape, FFL, or premium cigar online sales.

 What to do if your QuickBooks application is rejected